Rockies vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Rockies have a record of 2-7.

-- In their previous 10 matchups with a total posted by sportsbooks, the Rockies and their foes are 8-2-0 when it comes to hitting the over.

-- The Rockies have covered the runline in the two of their previous 10 games that had a set runline.
+- The Rockies have played as the underdog in nine of their past 10 games and have gone 1-8 in those contests.

+- The Rockies have had a spread listed in two of their past 10 matchups and have covered every time.

 Rockies Betting Records & Stats

-- Colorado has not won as an underdog of +220 or more on the moneyline this season in nine such games.
+- Colorado has entered 43 games this season as the underdog by +170 or more and is 9-34 in those contests.

-- The moneyline set for this matchup implies the Rockies have a 31.2% chance of coming away with a victory in the contest.
+- The Rockies have an implied victory probability of 37% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Colorado have gone over the total set by oddsmakers in 58 of 127 chances this season.
+- Colorado's games have gone over the total in 58 of its 128 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!